Daniela-Padilha/42_Net_Practice/README.md

 ---

-## 🧮 How many public IP addresses are there?
+## 🧮 How many IP addresses are there in a network?

 For a typical subnet:
 - First address: **Network address** (e.g., `192.168.1.0`)